 And the images he saw during the Holocaust are still vivid in his mind.

-"I'm still churning," Ben Ferencz says, nearly in tears, in an interview with correspondent Lesley Stahl this week on 60 Minutes.
+"I'm still churning," Ben Ferencz, nearly in tears, told correspondent Lesley Stahl during an interview conducted in 2017.

 In a conversation with 60 Minutes Overtime, posted in the video above, Stahl says Ferencz wept when recalling the suffering he witnessed during the liberation of concentration camps.
 Seventy years after the trial, his anger at the Nazis was still palpable, she says.